 Her educational background includes a bachelor’s degree in journalism coupled with a master’s degree in anthropology (specifically focused on Hawaiian and Pacific cultural anthropology).
 She is thrilled to have found a way to combine these strong interests professionally.
 Twice her writing took first place in the Hawai‘i Visitor and Convention Bureau’s “Keep It Hawai‘i” award (print media division), and she was awarded the “Excellence in Journalism” award for feature writing/long form from the Society of Professional Journalists.

 She grew up in California and returned to Hawai‘i as an adult.
 She lives and writes on beautiful, long-time family land where her Hawaiian great-great-great grandfather once grew the Hawaiian staple food kalo and pounded poi for the family.
 To Leslie’s delight, her husband has gathered up and tends the descendants of that kalo, which had been growing wild ever since, and her great-great-great grandfather’s garden continues to feed his family.
 She loves stuff like that.

 Leslie is the only member of the American Society of Journalists and Authors to live on the flanks of the volcano Mauna Kea.
 She is also a member of The Association of Ghostwriters, The Editorial Freelancers Association, and the Association of Personal Historians.

-You can reach Leslie at 808 964-1494, or email firstname.lastname@example.org.
+Reach Leslie at 808 964-1494 or email email@example.com.